Scherwenzel: Origin of the name

+History

+A game called Scherlenzen is mentioned as early as the 1563 in a list of games played by disreputable "drunkards" and "players" who "never read the Bible from one day to the next."
+Around 1600 a poem was published entitled Teutsch- und Frantzösisch Scharwentzel Spiel ("The French and German Game of Scharwentzel") that describes the game as one of bluffing and cheating in which Wenzels and Sevens are important cards and a flush (Fluß) plays a key role.
+During the 17th and 18th centuries, there are further references to the game, for example, in a 1711 French-German dictionary, it is recorded that a tricon is a triplet in the game of Scherwenzel.

 Scherwenzel is recorded as early as 1563 as scherlentzen in a list of card games by Marstaller.

 As the name of a card, probably an Unter, the German-suited equivalent of a Jack, Scherwenzel is mentioned in a 1700 play by Christian Weise, thus implying it was in common usage by then.
 Another early record which may hint at the eponymous game occurs in a 1722 natural history book by Johann Friedrich Henkel where he likens 3 Principiis to "the two Scherwenzels (pity there aren't three) which can be turned into any suit in the pack".
 Another reference to the Scherwenzels as wildcards, able to be converted into any card in the pack, occurs in a 1726 book on medicine.

+Grobhäusern and Trischak are described as "similar", but nevertheless "different" from Scherwenzel by Adelung in 1780.
+In the late 18th century, Grobhäusern was played in rural Upper Saxony, while Scherwenzel was played in rural areas of Germany, Poland, Silesia and Bohemia.

 The game of Scherwenzel was popular enough in the early 18th century that it was used, at least in Bavaria, pars pro toto to refer to any game at cards.

 A 1744 German rendering of Alexander Pope's Rape of the Lock translates the game of Lu as Scherwenzel.
 Scherwenzel also features in a list of games in a 1755 poem.

+Rules

+According to Adelung (1798), Scherwenzel was a variant of Grobhäusern in which the Jacks function as wildcards, called Wenzels or Scherwen(t)zels.
+This is borne out by Hempel (1827 & 1833) who describes Grobhäusern in detail and then gives a short description of the differences for Scherwenzel.
+The following is a summary of Hempel's rules.